Best Off-Campus Housing For Langara College Students

 Best place on campus to nap or pull an all-nighter

 Unfortunately, the school is not open 24 hours — it closes at 9 p.m., so it’s impossible to pull an all-nighter on campus.
 However, Breka on nearby Fraser Street is open 24 hours, and they have the best drinks and food to fuel us for those rough all-night study sessions.

 There aren’t many good on-campus choices, but my go-to cheap “meal” is a buttered bagel at Timmy’s (Tim Horton’s) at 49th and Main.
 Less than $2 and heavy enough to fill you up until you’re able to get home!
 Again, Breka is always an option.

 Our semesters are block-scheduled, and you choose the courses with the schedule that works the best for you.
 Some schedules are more popular than others, so I suggest that you sign up for your section as soon as registration is open if you truly prefer one over the other.

 - Don’t buy new textbooks.
 Always try to get used books, and try to wait until the first day of classes to purchase them to see if your professor truly requires you to purchase these books.

 - Take RateMyProf ratings with a grain of salt.
 Some professors may have lower ratings than others, but this wouldn’t necessarily reflect how you will do in their class because everyone is different!
-I have found that as long as expectations are clear on both sides, chances of miscommunications are greatly reduced.
+I have found that as long as expectations are clear on both sides, miscommunications are greatly reduced.

 - Practice self-care.
-Most importantly, find a way to practice self care.
+Most importantly, find a way to practice self-care.
 Schooling is mentally and physically exhausting, but even the hardest working students need time away from that constant stress.
 I’m still discovering my own self-care practices, but I’ve found that a healthy mind and soul leads to more success in the long run.

 |Student: Graciella Llagas